 Department of Teaching, Leadership, and Counseling Mission.
-The Department of Teaching, Leadership, and Counseling Mission offers exemplary programs that prepare candidates for career success in a variety of professional roles and settings.
+The Department of Teaching, Leadership, and Counseling offers exemplary programs that prepare candidates for career success in a variety of professional roles and settings.
 As caring, competent, reflective practitioners, our graduates become positive models in their communities and organizations.
 This mission is fulfilled through academic programs based on theory, research, and best practice.
 Further, all graduates learn to value and work with diverse populations and to incorporate technologies that enrich learning and professional endeavors.

-Program Mission Statement: The mission of the Northwestern State University alternate certification Early Childhood Education Program is to prepare educators with the knowledge, skills, and dispositions necessary to be effective in the Early Childhood classroom while earning teacher certification.
-The program prepares educators who are currently in the field to meet young children's diverse needs in a variety of settings while documenting and assessing their growth over time in relation to state standards.
-Upon completion of the program, which meets the National Association for the Education of Young Children's accreditation standards, candidates are equipped to meet the many demands of the teaching profession.
+Program Mission Statement: The mission of the Northwestern State University alternate certification Elementary Education Program is to prepare educators with the knowledge, skills, and dispositions necessary to be effective in the Elementary classroom while earning teacher certification.
+The program prepares educators who are currently in the field to meet children's diverse needs in a variety of settings while documenting and assessing their growth over time in relation to state standards.
+Upon completion of the program, which meets the state accreditation standards, candidates are equipped to meet the many demands of the teaching profession.